amitmosk/TradingSystem/README.md

 ..\server\Config\start_config.txt

-If one of the instructions will failed logicilly or because a wrong format, All of the instructions in the configuration file will canceld.
+If one of the instructions will failed logicilly or because a wrong format, All of the instructions in the configuration file will cancelled.

 Available functions (pay attention to copy the instruction name exactly) :
  * register